 Common names: Rattlesnake master, button eryngo, and button snake-root,

-Eryngium yuccifolium is a perennial plant native to American prairies and can be found in the bed at the south end of the Maze.
+Eryngium yuccifolium is a perennial plant native to American prairies and can be found in bed 91 in the Succulent Garden .
 It can be traced back 8,000 years and was used for shoes and clothing.
 Shamans used it for handling rattlesnakes, and the root was a common venom antidote.

 Photos and story by Hughie Jones